MemoriesOfTime/GunWar/README.md

 **Customizable configurations!** You can set players' initial items, including vanilla items and customized items(Melee, Projectile, Weapon_gun)

-**ScoreBoard & Dummy HealthBar Support** Scoreboard will display all useful information for you while Dummy Bossbar will display your health status.
+**ScoreBoard & Dummy HealthBar Support!** Scoreboard will display all useful information for you while Dummy Bossbar will display your health status.

 **Simple GUI management!** You can easily set or modify every room.
 All simplified for easy configuration!